adam-bozman/my-apero/content/courses/FIN 440 - Advanced Topics in Financial Engineering/index.md

 ---
 title: "Finance 440"
-subtitle: "Advanced Topics in Financial Engineering"
+subtitle: "Advanced Topics in Quantitative"
-excerpt: "An advanced course for finance majors at Washington State University - covering topics in financial modeling, forecasting, alternative investments, and the required competency in R and Python to succeed with these."
+excerpt: "An advanced course for finance majors at Washington State University - covering topics in financial engineering, forecasting, alternative investments, and the required competency in R and Python to succeed with these."
 date: 2021-01-12
 date_end: "2021-01-13"
 show_post_time: false